cunnie/docs/mac-mini-CF.md

 #### 4. Download CloudFoundry Software

 1. Download [Pivotal CF](https://network.gopivotal.com/products/pivotal-cf)  (you'll need to create an account and agree to the EULA).
 Click **Download**.
 The download should be approximately 5.3GB

-#### 5. Exclude Virtual Machines from Time Machine Backup

-Virtual machine images are difficult for Time Machine to back up:  they tend be very large (in our case, hundreds of GB), and very dynamic (they change while the VMs are running, requiring them to be backed up over and over again).
-If we backed up our Virtual Machine images, we would quickly exhaust our available Time Machine backup (776GB) space within hours.
-Our choice is to not back them up via Time Machine.

-1. **System Preferences &rarr; Time Machine &rarr; Options**
-2. Click **+** to exclude an additional item from backup
-3. Browse to **Documents**
-4. Select **Virtual Machines** directory; click **Exclude**
-5. Click **Save**

-#### 6. Quit RAM-intensive and CPU-intensive tasks

-Quit any web browsers (Safari, Firefox, Chrome) that we have open; they tend to have a large memory footprint, often a large CPU footprint as well.

-To determine the RAM footprint of the processes on our machine, we use the `top -o rprvt` and look at the *RPRVT* column (which corresponds to the [Resident Set Size](http://en.wikipedia.org/wiki/Resident_set_size).
-The column will be sorted in descending order, so the processes at the top are the biggest users of memory.

-We leave the non-application processes (e.g., mds_stores, kernel_task, com.apple.Ic) alone, but we close the applications that we can (on our machine, Firefox has a 415MB footprint).
-Ignore any application whose footprint is smaller than 150MB; we're focusing on the heavy-hitters.
-Do not close VMware Fusion; we'll need that particular application.

-#### 7. Determine Maximum Allocatable RAM

-We need to determine how much RAM our system needs to run (rounded up to the nearest GiB) so that we can allocate the remainder to our ESXi VM.

-We bring up `top`.
-We focus on the third line down, on the section that says *resident* (e.g. on our machine, it says, "2586M resident").
-We round up to the nearest GiB (i.e. 3GiB, 3072MiB).
-We subtract that number from our total RAM to determine the amount we can allocate to ESXi:

-* 16 GiB - 3 GiB = 13 GiB = **13312** MiB

 ### ESXi 5.5